 On May 3, 2022, the Company entered into a promissory note with the Sponsor pursuant to which the Sponsor agreed to loan the Company up to an aggregate amount of \$1,050,000 which the Company drew down in full on May 5, 2022.
 This note is non-interest bearing and is due on the earlier of the day by which the Company must complete a Business Combination, and the effective date of a Business Combination.
-The outstanding balance under this loan amounted to \$1,278,000 and \$1,050,000 as of September 30, 2023 and December 31, 2022, respectively.
+On December 29, 2023, the Company and the Sponsor amended and restated the promissory note, agreeing to amend the principal amount of the loan of up to \$2,487,000.
+On March 19, 2024, the Company and the Sponsor further amended and restated the First Restated Note, agreeing to amend the principal amount of the loan of up to \$3,050,000, which was fully drawn as of such date.
+The outstanding balance under this loan amounted to \$3,050,000 as of March 31, 2024 and \$2,439,000 as of December 31, 2023.
 Management determined that there was an embedded conversion feature related to the note that would require bifurcation and be classified as a liability.
-However, as of September 30, 2023 and December 31, 2022, the amount was determined to be de minimis.
+However, based on a third-party valuation, the amount was determined to be de minimis.